Graham Gooch World Class Cricket

-Graham Gooch World Class Cricket is a cricket video game developed and published by Audiogenic in 1993.
-It is endorsed by former England cricketer Graham Gooch and is available for the Amiga and PC computer systems.
+Graham Gooch World Class Cricket is a cricket video game developed and published by Audiogenic in 1993 for the Amiga and IBM PC compatibles.
+It is endorsed by former England cricketer Graham Gooch.

 Gameplay

 The player can play either test matches or One Day Internationals.
 There are three types of bowling fast, spin and swing.
 The fielding can either be set manually or automatically.
 There are three difficulty settings to play at, Amateur, Professional and World Class.
 The game has pseudo-3D graphics with details such as the shadows of players moving as the sun moves.
 All test sides (in 1993) are included including a World XI team to play as.
 Batting averages and other statistics are included.

 Versions and updates

-Graham Gooch World Class Cricket has many different versions available.
+Graham Gooch World Class Cricket has many different versions available: